 Film-maker Michael Gregor declares: “Here he found the model for his Mirkwood [the great forest of Middle-earth] and the mythical creatures of the Lord of the Rings.”
-Gregor’s film for the Wild Switzerland series, being broadcast on the free-to-air German public channel 3sat on 23 September but available in advance on Netflix, tells the environmental story of the Aletsch region.
+Gregor’s film for the Wild Switzerland series, available on Netflix, tells the environmental story of the Aletsch region.

 The age-old trees made a big impression on the future professor of Anglo-Saxon.
 Stone pines, known locally as Arven, living for 1,000 years, can survive in -30C temperatures.
 Tolkien’s mighty queen of Gondor “is not named Arwen by chance,” says Gregor.
 (Frodo is also the name of a waterfall in the Ticino, by the way).

 Part of this region, the Massaschlucht (the 6.5km Massa Gorge) below the Gibidum water reservoir, “could be Middle-earth, full of its elves, hobbits and trolls.
 As in the novel, Bilbo the hobbit could emerge from a cave or Gandalf the wizard could pop up behind a rock anytime,” Gregor notes.